How to overcome emotional dysregulation and its effects

 Now you know how growing up in a dysfunctional family leads to emotional dysregulation.
 With strategies like mindfulness, self-expression, and understanding triggers you can enjoy a healthy emotional life.

-To go deeper on more symptoms of growing up in a dysfuntional home, watch my free masterclass.
-All you have to do is enter your email so I know where to send it.
+To go deeper on more symptoms of growing up in a dysfuntional home and how to heal them, watch my free masterclass here.